 • To substitute a yarn, try holding two strands of worsted weight together.
 In this case, it’s a good idea to make a small gauge swatch to ensure the hat will fit.

 • Find a video tutorial covering all the skills (just with different stitch counts than those listed below) in the original version of this pattern.

-• Hat is worked back and forth in rows and seamed at the end.
+• This crochet toddler hat is worked back and forth in rows and seamed at the end.
 These rows will become the vertical ribs on the hat.

 • The ch 3 at the beginning of each row doesn’t count as a st.